-As a result of the Driver's License Review, the AIG identified a total of five (5) potential violations of County Policy.
-The employees in question either had: 1) suspended licenses (3 employees) or 2) license not valid (2 employee).
+As a result of the Driver's License Review, the AIG identified a total of eleven (11) potential violations of County Policy.
+The employees in question either had: 1) suspended license (2 employees), expired license (8 employees) or 2) periods of suspension (3 employee).